TVOkids Logo

 TVO Children's Logo 1991

 Shortly before the advent of TVOkids, there was a television block of TVO Children’s programming.
-The logo, its name, consisted of originally designed letters of different colors.
+The logo and its name consisted of letters originally designed in different colors.
 At the same time, the word “TVO” was in the upper left corner and was issued in a strict cursive serif font.
-A little to the right was a dark beige symbol of a crawling man, apparently a reference to children who had not yet learned to walk.
+A little to the right was a dark beige symbol of a crawling man, apparently referencing children who had not yet learned to walk.
 This is exactly what the TVOntario logo designed by Dick Derhodge in 1975 looked like.

 1994 – 2009